enso-managers/home/methods/index.md

 <h2 id="Methods-SE">Systems Engineering</h2>

 Systems Engineering (SE) is an interdisciplinary approach to design, build and operate a system.
-Goal is to devise its structure and behavior as well as to apply engineering disciplines to realize its features and functions such that it is safe, cost-effective and meets its purpose (NASA).
+Goal is to devise its overall structure and behavior as well as to apply engineering disciplines to realize its features and functions such that it is safe, cost-effective and meets its purpose.

 We help you to introduce SE in your organization, to teach and coach your team.
 We know various notations and authoring tools, consult which ones to apply in a given situation.
 We show you how to integrate data in different formats and from different sources for effective collaboration, review and reporting.
 Perhaps you want to use our open-source tools towards this end.

 <h2 id="Methods-EA">Enterprise Architecture</h2>